By Cathy Eck

 As we do this, we also become less literal.
 But don’t get me wrong.
 We don’t become symbolic or ritually minded either.
 We see things at a different level of perception.
 It’s like the often quoted saying of Einstein.
 “We can’t solve our problems with the same level of thinking that created them.”
 Let me give you an example that says it all.
 When understood, you can see how the illusion’s physically-oriented perspective is behind every problem in the world.

 I was watching a segment on the “60 Minutes” television show on suicide bombers.
 They interviewed a middle aged man who trained young suicide bombers.
-The interviewer, a woman, asked him why do you do this?
+The interviewer, a woman, asked him, “Why do you do this?”
 He said (I’m paraphrasing it from memory so it might not be an exact quote), “I do it for Allah.”
 Allah is the Arabic word for God.
 “But why?” she asked.
 “What is the reward?”
 He said, “Allah says that you must sacrifice your Self in order to get to paradise.”
 Ah, these are the same words that Christians often use to justify suffering and hardship in life.
 They are the same words that ancient cultures like the Mayans and Aztecs used to reason that human sacrifice was desired by God.
 And even today, people in religions like Voodoo or Santeria often sacrifice animals.
+People have come to believe that sacrifice is just part of life.
+But that’s only in the illusion.
+The only sacrifice that we make as initiates is sacrificing our own beliefs so we can get free.
+I call this level confusion.

 If you see life from the physical level, then sacrifice involves your body or something else that lives within your physical reality.
 In fact, it sounds like God desires this physical sacrifice.
 Almost like God is a cannibal or a monster.
 And the God of the Old Testament, who appears in Genesis II, is kind of a monster.
 He’s angry, jealous, judgmental, curses, kills…like an ugly, power-hungry human.
 That God is the God of the physical perspective.
 He’s a false God.
 And if you follow him, you’ll end up with problems, illnesses, and suffering — even death.
 We become like the God we worship.